section-engineering-education/engineering-education/content/articles/storing-data-in-python-using-json-module/index.md

 ### Conclusion
 In this article we have learned the following:
-- Reasons for storing data in Python using json module
+- Reasons for storing data in Python using the JSON module
 - Using `json.dump()`, `json.dumps()` and their difference
 - Using `json.load()`, `json.loads()` and their difference
 - Serializing and deserializing JSON data in Python